 The leaves are alternate, 2x as long as wide and usually arrow-shaped with 2 descending lobes at the base, between which is the slender stalk.
 Margins are smooth, the upper surface a dark green, veins curving toward the tip from the mid-vein and fine reticulation between the main veins.

-The inflorescence consists of a slender flowering stalk arising from a leaf axil that may have 1 to 4 flowers, but commonly 2.
+The inflorescence consists of a slender flowering stalk, arising from a leaf axil, that may have 1 to 4 flowers, but commonly 2.
 When paired, one stalk will be shorter than the other and only one bud will flower at a time.

 The flowers have a funnel shaped corolla with 5 lobes that are united with very shallow joining lines between the lobes that look more like wrinkles in the white corolla.
 The corolla can also be pinkish or with pinkish tinge that separates the lobes.
 Flowers are 1 to 2 inches long and half as wide when open.
 There is a small patch of yellow at the base of the throat of the corolla from which rises the 5 stamens and pistil which has a divided white style.
 At the outside base of the corolla are 5 much smaller green sepals, mostly equal in size, and below them on the flower stalk are a pair of small green bracts.
-There are no cup shaped bracts at the base of the calyx like there are on the bindweeds of the Calystegia genus.
+There are no large cup shaped bracts at the base of the calyx like there are on the bindweeds of the Calystegia genus.

 Seed: Fertile flowers produce a rounded seed capsule containing 4 dark keeled seeds (rounded on one side, forming a wedge with other 2 sides) that have a pebbly surface.

 Habitat: Field Bindweed takes hold in waste places, disturbed ground, path edges where it is not overshadowed by larger plants, growing well in poor soils and dry conditions in full sun.
 It will sprawl when it does not have another plant to climb on.
-It grows from a taproot and rhizomatous root system and thus spread vegetatively.
+It grows from a taproot and rhizomatous root system and thus spreads vegetatively.
 The roots are brittle and easily leave a portion in the ground when you try to remove the plant.
 These will easily create a new plant.
 See notes below for more information.

 Names: The genus Convolvulus, is from the Latin convolvo, meaning 'to intertwine' as the plant must wrap itself around another small object to spread, as it has no tendrils.
 It has been observed that a plant can make a complete twining revolution in about 1.5 hours.
 The species, arvensis, is from the Latin arvum, 'a cornfield' which is where farmers in Europe frequently encountered this plant and now arvensis is commonly applied to plants that make there home in areas that are or are like fields.
 The author name of the plant classification, 'L.,' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
 The other alternate common names are all older terms which refer to the ability of the plant to quickly spread.
 'Creeping Jenny' is, unfortunately, a very commonly used older name for a number of plants that creep.

 Comparisons: There are several other bindweeds that have the whitish funnel-form corolla of the morning glory.
-The two most common are in the genus Calystegia and are are different from our species by having cup-like bracts at the base of the calyx.
+The two most common are in the genus Calystegia and are different from our species by having cup-like bracts at the base of the calyx.
 They are Hedge Bindweed, Calystegia sepium, which has a much larger flower and Low Bindweed, Calystegia spithamaea, which has a similar size flower but leaves that are oblong to ovate.

 Above: Flowers and dark green leaves of Field Bindweed.
 Illustration courtesy Kurt Stüber's Online Library